 Can I schedule a group tour?

 Yes!
 We can schedule group tours with a maximum of 15 adults at a time.
-Please call 405-321-0156 or email us at firstname.lastname@example.org to be added to our calendar!
-We can host tours catered towards children, teens, or senior adults, as well as tours offered in French.
+Please call 405-321-0156 or email us at email@example.com to be added to our calendar!
+We can also host specialized tours catered towards children, teens, or senior adults.

-The Moore-Lindsay House is a Queen Anne Victorian style home that was originally built in 1899.
-The house became a museum in the 1970s.
+The Moore-Lindsay House is a Princess Anne Victorian style home that was originally built in 1899.
+The house became a museum in 1975.
 The Moore and Lindsay families were early Norman residents who lived in the house until the 1960s.
-Today, the historic house holds many artifacts and resources that tell the story of Cleveland County.
-The Moore-Lindsay House hosts various events for all members of the community throughout the year, as well as displaying different elements of Cleveland County history through 4 new exhibitions each year.
+Today, the historical house holds many artifacts and resources that tell the story of Cleveland County.
+The Moore-Lindsay House hosts various events for all members of the community throughout the year, as well as displaying different elements of Cleveland County history through 4 new exhibits each year.

 508 N. Peters Avenue Norman, Oklahoma 73069 405-321-0156